dcos/dcos-docs/1.8/administration/high-availability/multi-zone.md

 **Important:**

-- None of the following multi-AZ setups have been explicitly tested or verified.
+-  The following multi-AZ setups have not been explicitly tested or verified.
 - A typical DC/OS cluster has all master and agent nodes in the same zone.
 The cost of having masters spread across zones usually outweighs the benefits.

 # Single-Zone Masters and Cross-Zone Agents Within a Region